 The Institute is sponsored by the National Endowment for the Humanities (NEH) and will be held at the campus of The University of Texas at El Paso (El Paso, Texas).

-The institute dates are July 14th - July 28th, 2019 at The University of Texas at El Paso in El Paso, Texas.
+The institute will be held July 14th - July 28th, 2019.
 A stipend (taxable) will be provided to each summer scholar.

 We developed Tales from the Chihuahuan Desert in an effort to reframe our national discourse about the ways in which we see and talk about the U.S.–México borderlands and its binational populations.